 Cervix

 The main lump in the vagina is the cervix (neck of the womb).
 This projects into the far end of the vagina and is about 3 cm across.
 You can usually feel the cervix by inserting the first two fingers into the vagina and pushing upwards.
 It is easier to feel if you ‘bear down’ (contract your stomach muscles as if you are trying to open your bowels).
-The texture of the cervix is similar to the end of your nose, but it has a hole in the middle.
-In a woman who has not had a child, the hole is about the size of a pencil lead, but it is usually larger in women who have given birth.
-Menstrual blood passes through this hole from the womb into the vagina during a period.
+The texture of the cervix is similar to the end of your nose, and it has a small opening in the middle.
+In a woman who has not had a child, the opening is about the size of a pencil lead (so very small), but it is usually larger in women who have given birth.
+Menstrual blood passes through this opening from the womb into the vagina during a period.

 The cervix usually feels smooth, but sometimes pimples can be felt on it.
 These are usually small glands called nabothian follicles, and are normal.